robertson809/8-puzzle/README.md

 been in.
 Because Russell and Norvig’s paper does not describe the process by which they generated random problems of specific depths, we produced our data in a somewhat roundabout way in order to emulate theirs.
-To solve one hundred problems of depthd, we repeatedly made about 1.3d random moves as described above to produce a pseudo-random solvable board, and then solved it using A*, continuing until we generated one-hundred boards of solution depthd.
+To solve one hundred problems of depth d, we repeatedly made about 1.3d random moves as described above to produce a pseudo-random solvable board, and then solved it using A*, continuing until we generated one-hundred boards of solution depth d.
 We will now analyze A*’s efficiency over different heuristics, and compare our results to Russell and Norvig’s.
 Though our results accurately reproduced their data trends, exact figures differed, and we offer several speculative explanations.